victoriamccray/victoriamccray.github.io/research/insurance-privacy/index.md

 The study focuses on how privacy rights are operationalized in practice through document-defined procedures, with attention to populations that may experience elevated exposure to insurer data systems due to structural vulnerability in health and social service contexts.

 **Population of focus.** Adults with chronic conditions, including those with intersecting histories of system involvement such as incarceration, housing instability, and substance use disorder.
-These groups are overrepresented among Medicaid and marketplace enrollees in Georgia and may face disproportionate exposure to data-driven profiling, coverage determination systems, and consent architectures designed for high-trust, high-literacy users.
+These groups are overrepresented among public and private marketplace enrollees in Georgia and may face disproportionate exposure to data-driven profiling, coverage determination systems, and consent architectures designed for high-trust, high-literacy users.

 **Methods.** A systematic document analysis was conducted across ten member-facing privacy policies from the five insurers.
 Analysis was structured across three dimensions: consent mechanics, data scope, and readability.